 The most common fears include excess tension about sudden infant death syndrome (SIDS), a feeling of insecurity about the infant, constant fear about the baby’s health, etc. Often, the infamous mommy guilt takes over or the fear of being criticized for being a ‘bad’ parent.

 Whatever is the situation that triggers the disorder, seeking professional help at the right time is important.

-There are various ways to treat PPD – antidepressant medications, psychotherapy, interpersonal therapy etc. While these are proven to be effective, the love and understanding of the spouse and other family members helps immensely.
+There are various ways to treat PPD – antidepressant medications, psychotherapy, interpersonal therapy, etc. While these are proven to be effective, the love and understanding of the spouse and other family members help immensely.
 New mothers can also practice post-natal yoga to calm the body and the mind.
 Certain lifestyle changes like taking care of the body, pampering, having an active social life also helps.

-Treating PPD is of utmost important just like treating any other illness – to get back on track, to lead a normal life, and most importantly, to be a happy mother for a happy baby.
+Treating PPD is of utmost importance, just like treating any other illness.
+Treating postpartum depression is vital to get back on track, to lead a normal life, and most importantly, to be a happy mother for a happy baby.
 The idea is to be aware and ask for professional help when needed rather than sulk in depression.
 It is important to understand that ignoring the symptoms or shying away from the situation can only worsen it.